aidudezzz/deepbots-tutorials/README.md

         return False
 ```

-We separate the *solved* condition into another method, the *solved()* method, because it requires different handling.
+We separate the *solved* condition into another method, the `solved()` method, because it requires different handling.
-The *solved* condition depends on the agent completing each episode successfully consistently.
-We measure this, by
+The *solved* condition depends on the agent completing consecutive episodes successfully, consistently.
+We measure this,
-taking the average episode score of the last 100 episodes and checking if it's over 195.
+by taking the average episode score of the last 100 episodes and checking if it's over 195.

 ```python
     def solved(self):